Tubbz-alt/frey/README.md

 Frey aims to be an all-in-one tool for developers and sysadmins to bring their app to production.

-*Warning: Frey is Alpha.
-Use it for new projects and goofing around, leave it for existing ones.*
+## Warning: Frey is Alpha.
+FREY WILL CURRENTLY HAPILLY DESTROY YOUR PLATFORM AND CAREER.
+THANKS!

 ## Table of Contents